A-level: ABB B in Biology. No General Studies or Critical Thinking. You must achieve a Pass in the practical element of any science A-levels.

 - Assessment of application, taking into account academic and non-academic criteria

-- Interview, made up of multiple mini interviews (MMI)
+- Interview, made up of multiple mini interviews (MMIs)

-The School will be holding multiple mini interviews for our undergraduate courses on the 7 - 15 February 2019.
-Dental Hygiene and Dental Therapy applicants will be interviewed on Thursday 14 and Friday 15 February 2019.
+The School will be holding multiple mini interviews for our undergraduate courses between 13-21 February 2020.
+Most Dental Hygiene and Dental Therapy applicants will be interviewed on Thursday 20 and Friday 21 February 2020.

 We cannot offer other dates outside this period.
 If you’re unable to attend your allocated multiple mini interview, we may be able to change your appointment to another day or time during the interview period, but this is not guaranteed.

 We interview through multiple mini interviews (MMI), instead of traditional panel interviews.
 In multiple mini interviews you move around a series of interview stations.
 At each station, you undertake a task or answer a few short questions, for which you are scored.
 The scores at each station are independent of the other scores.
 Afterwards your scores are computed to give us your overall score and ranking.

 The multiple mini interviews help us to assess your attitudes, communication skills, empathy, analytic skills and ethical reasoning, attributes that are in accordance with the NHS Constitution values-based recruitment.
 Some stations are held in clinics, so you also see our working environment.
 Most applicants tell us they find the multiple mini interviews a positive experience.